pabloalcain/lammps-python/README.md

 -------

 In order to use compute mste/atom, you should have built LAMMPS with the compute_mste_atom.cpp/h files.
+These files are in the lammps folder